Daima: Fired clay figurines

 Since Daima sits on firki clay, the inhabitants of Daima used it a lot throughout the three phases.
 The fired clay figurines found at Daima I depicted cows and cattle in general.
-Most of the clay figurines were about 5 centimeters in length.
+Most of the clay figurines were about 5 cm in length.
 Two main styles of clay figurines are found at the site.
 These styles are standing and sitting depictions of cattle.
 The exact purpose of the clay figurines is unknown, but it is generally hypothesized that societies build figurines of the animals their economy relies on as adoration or idolization.
 Clay bracelets and miniature pots which are believed to be children toys, were also made at Daima I.

 Stone tools

 Just like potsherds, great amounts of stone tools are found at the site.
 The most prominent kind of stone tools found are ground stone axes.
 The overall findings of stone tools in this area is remarkable, as this part of Nigeria is fairly stone-less.
 Some of the found stone tools also include stone grinders, grindstones, and pounders.
 Some of these tools might have been used as bead polishers.
 In addition, a round "stone ball" is also found at this deposit.
 Because of a continuous wear seen in the stone tools, it is believed these were being reused as they broke down.
 It is thought that pieces of broken grindstones became grinders or pounders, which may have been reused once more as grooved stone.

-Further analysis of the stone tools suggests the material is rhyolite from Hadjer el Hamis, a rock formation located about 80 kilometers away from Daima.
+Further analysis of the stone tools suggests the material is rhyolite from Hadjer el Hamis, a rock formation located about 80 km away from Daima.
 Although it is believed stone materials were transported by water along Lake Chad.
-If this was the case, then the distance would be of about 210 kilometers.
-Other materials used were granite, which is believed to have come from Grea, which is located around 121 kilometers away from Daima, and volcanic material from the Mandara Mountains.
+If this was the case, then the distance would be of about 210 km.
+Other materials used were granite, which is believed to have come from Grea, which is located around 121 km away from Daima, and volcanic material from the Mandara Mountains.
 These vast distances hint trade with other places, but it remains uncertain.